All the Pretty Horses (novel)

+It tells the story of John Grady Cole, who gets a job breaking horses at a ranch in Mexico and falls in love with the owner's daughter, Alejandra.
+It's the first novel in McCarthy's Border Trilogy.
+It was followed by The Crossing, about a different protagonist travelling across the U.S.–Mexico borderlands; and Cities of the Plain, the story of both protagonists in their adulthood.

-The book was adapted as a 2000 film starring Matt Damon and Penélope Cruz and directed by Billy Bob Thornton.
+It was later adapted into a 2000 film directed by Billy Bob Thornton, starring Matt Damon as John Grady and Penélope Cruz as Alejandra.

 Plot summary

-The novel tells of John Grady Cole, a 16-year-old who grew up on his grandfather's ranch in San Angelo, Texas.
+The novel tells the story of John Grady Cole, a 16-year-old who grew up on his grandfather's ranch in San Angelo, Texas.
 The boy was raised for a significant part of his youth, perhaps 15 of his 16 years, by a family of Mexican origin who worked on the ranch; he is a native speaker of Spanish and English.
 The story begins in 1949, soon after the death of John Grady's grandfather when Grady learns the ranch is to be sold.
 Faced with the prospect of moving into town, Grady instead chooses to leave and persuades his best friend, Lacey Rawlins, to accompany him.
-Traveling by horseback, the pair travel southward into Mexico, where they hope to find work as cowboys.
+Traveling by horseback, the pair head southward into Mexico, where they hope to find work as cowboys.

 Shortly before they cross the Mexican border, they encounter a boy of about 13 who says he is named Jimmy Blevins.
-Blevins' origins and the authenticity of his name are never quite clarified.
-Blevins rides a huge bay horse that is far too fine a specimen to be the legal property of a runaway boy, but Blevins insists it is his.
+Blevins rides a huge bay horse that is far too fine a specimen to be the legal property of a runaway boy, but he insists it belongs to him.
 As they travel south through a severe thunderstorm, Blevins' horse runs off, and he loses his pistol.

-Blevins persuades Grady and Rawlins to accompany him to the nearest town to find the horse and his distinctive vintage Colt pistol.
-They find both but have no way to prove Blevins' ownership.
+Blevins persuades Grady and Rawlins to accompany him to the nearest town to find the horse and his pistol.
+They find both, but have no way to prove Blevins' ownership.
 Against his companions' better judgment, Blevins steals back the horse.
-As the three are riding away from the town they are pursued, and Blevins separates from Rawlins and Grady.
+As the three are riding away, they are pursued, and Blevins separates from Rawlins and Grady.
 The pursuers follow Blevins, and Rawlins and Grady escape.